dsloyer/ez-kubeadm/README.md

      In Windows, these changes are applied to the native Windows hosts file -- not /etc/hosts in bash.
 The native Windows hosts file can be found at C:\Windows\system32\drivers\etc\hosts.
-  9. When you are entirely finished with a cluster, the kubeconfig file will remain after its destruction; as such, you will want to delete it from the directory where these files are kept -- $HOME/.kube/config.d (default).
-Otherwise, kubectl will continue to present the deleted cluster to you.
+  9. When you are entirely finished with a cluster, you probably want the associated kubeconfig file to be deleted, along with the cluster, which can be accomplished as follows:
+     ```
+     source ./makeK8s.sh -d
+     ```
+     If the cluster is removed using, say "vagrant destroy -f", then the cluster will be destroyed, but the kubeconfig file will still exist.
   10. When the preferred host user account is created on the k8s master and nodes, the accounts password is set (needed for sudo).
 The password is set to "qwerty0987".
   11. By default, the master node's taint against running pods is removed.